efuen0077/bikesharing/citibike_analysis.md

 ## Bike Repairs
 ### NYC vs Des Moines
 This slide is very similar to our slide that talked about bike utilization.
 Again, this is a great way to indicate which bikes need repairs sooner.
 We can use this same type of visualization in order to determine the progress of bike usage in Des Moines.

+## Final Thoughts
+Gender and age played a huge factor in determining whether or not CitiBike would be effective in another location (i.e. Des Moines).
+After analyzing the similarities between NYC and Des Moines with regards to types of customers (i.e. gender and age) and city attractions, it is evident that such a business would flourish in Des Moines.